-In an embodiment, the random challenge comprises a target that appears on a touch-sensitive screen of an iPhone of Apple Inc. or other touch sensitive Internet connected devices.
-The random challenge appears on the screen during the playing of a video.
-The response is invoked in real-time and involves the viewer touching a position on the touch sensitive screen where the target appears.
-For example, a 55 commercial on baseball is displayed on the touch sensitive screen.
+In an embodiment, the random challenge comprises a target or a response region that appears on a touch-sensitive screen of, for example, an iPhone of Apple Inc. or other touch-sensitive internet connected devices.
+The target or the response region appears on the touch-sensitive screen during the playing of a video.
+As used herein, the target or the response region is a viewer selectable area, randomly overlaid during the play of the multimedia content, with which the viewer interacts within a response time out period to register a valid response.
+The response is invoked in real-time and involves the viewer, for example, touching a region on the 65 touch-sensitive screen where the target or the response region appears.
+For example, a commercial on baseball is displayed on the touch-sensitive screen.
 During the play of the commercial, various baseball team logos are randomly displayed, each for 2 to 3 seconds.
-The viewer can confirm viewing of the commercial by touching the touch sensitive screen when and where the logos appear.
+The viewer can confirm viewing of the commercial by touching the touch-sensitive screen when and where the logos appear.
 In an embodiment, the challenge and response interactions are implemented using GUI widgets.
 The challenge presented to the viewer is to pinpoint a position on the parent window where a child window, such as modal window, appears at a random position during the playing of the video in the parent window.
 A modal window is a child window that requires the viewer to interact with the child window before the viewer can return to the flow of the parent window.
 The challenge further comprises selecting the pinpointed position within a response time-out period.
-The selection of the pinpointed position is performed, for example, using a touch stylus on a touch-sensitive screen, or using a pointing device and a corresponding pointer on the screen.
-For this example, 5 the user interface is touch-sensitive screen or a pointing device in conjunction with a regular screen, respectively.
+The selection of the pinpointed position is performed, for example, using a touch stylus on a touch-sensitive screen, or using a pointing device and a corresponding pointer on the display screen 301a.
+In this example, the user interface is a touchsensitive screen or a pointing device in conjunction with a regular screen, respectively.
 The child window presenting the challenge may comprise a button that has to be selected by the viewer within the response time-out period to register a valid response.

-In another example, the viewer is required to complete more than one challenge-response interaction, that is, locate and select more than one random position at different time periods.
-For example, during the playing of a video in the parent window, a first button appears for 5 seconds at half-way through the 15 video, while a second button appears for 5 seconds at the end of the video.
+In another example, the viewer is required to complete and select more than one random target or response region at different time periods, during the play of a video.
+For example, during the playing of a video in the parent window, a first button appears for 5 seconds at half-way through the video, while a second button appears for 5 seconds at the end of the video.
 The viewer is required to locate and select both the buttons within the relevant response time-out periods to register a valid response.
+If the viewer has not correctly selected either of the targets or both the targets within the relevant response time-out periods, the viewer is prompted to replay the video and complete the challenge.
+In another example, the targets or the response regions, for example, one or more buttons appear immediately outside the boundary of the multimedia player frame 1002, during the play of a video.
+The viewer is required to locate and select the buttons within the relevant response time-out periods to register a valid response.